mssola/conventions/cpp.md

 To do.

-## Encoding
+## Language & Encoding

+- Use English always.
-Non-ASCII characters are highly discouraged and they are only allowed in comments.
-Use the UTF-8 encoding *always*.
+- Non-ASCII characters are highly discouraged and they are only allowed in comments.
+- Use the UTF-8 encoding *always*.

 ## Comments